JusaStronomer/hello-world/README.md

 My interest for programming started in 2015, at Khan Academy...
 I have been doing their programming courses until the preset.
 That means I am more familiar with JavaScript than any other language, which is reinforced by the fact that I have been working with the Google Script API to design and maintain a Database for my music school.

-In 2017, I took a introductory C++ course in college and have been in love with the language ever since!
+In 2017, I took an introductory C++ course in college and have been in love with the language ever since!
 Following the work of YouTubers like TheChernoProject and Suraj Sharma, I have a daily supply of content to preserve this love.

 However what made me start working on GitHub and really learning C++ is my wish to contribute to the OpenMW project.
 If it weren't for that, I would just keep entertaining myself by watching other people code (specially the 2 YouTubers previously mentioned).
 I intend to document my progress until I am good enough to work on a real OpenMW Issue, and maybe beyond.